| | |

 further his own art.
 These ideas panned out into the creation of new and superior

 swordsmithing methodologies and designs and now are closely guarded secrets.
+One difference,

 for example between Kang Cheul Kyu and most other swordsmiths is that he uses an electric furnace that he designed himself